Thekinghim/IntimateThreads/replit.md

 # Overview

-This is a full-stack e-commerce application for "Diskreta Kollektion" - a Swedish marketplace for exclusive, discreet personal garments from Nordic women.
+This is a full-stack e-commerce application for "Scandiscent" - a Swedish marketplace for exclusive, discreet personal garments from Nordic women.
 The application features a React frontend with Express.js backend, in-memory storage for fast development, and supports multiple payment methods including cryptocurrency (NOWPayments), Revolut, and Gumroad.
 The application is production-ready with comprehensive SEO optimization, luxury Nordic design, and all core e-commerce functionality.

 # User Preferences